hoko/hoko-docs/_posts/2015-03-31-android-deeplinking.md

   public View onCreateView(LayoutInflater inflater, @Nullable ViewGroup container, @Nullable Bundle savedInstanceState) {
     View rootView = inflater.inflate(R.layout.fragment_product, container, false);
     if (!Hoko.deeplinking().inject(this)) {
-      // This code will be executed if the activity was not started by Hoko mProductId = getArguments().getInt("product_id", 0);
+      // This code will be executed if the activity was not started by HOKO mProductId = getArguments().getInt("product_id", 0);
     }
     return rootView;